Nearly 12,000 Refugees Arrive From Ukraine on Saturday

-Police issued temporary residence permits valid for thirty days to 224 people, ORFK told MTI on Sunday.
+Police issued temporary residence permits valid for thirty days to 251 people, ORFK told MTI.
 Holders of such permits must contact a local immigration office near their place of residence within thirty days to apply for permanent documents, it added.
-Budapest received 30 people, 14 children among them, by train, ORFK said.
+Budapest received 70 people, 23 children among them, by train, ORFK said.

 hungarymatters.hu